chuffed/chuffed/README.md

 You need a recent C++ compiler that supports C++11 (e.g. Microsoft Visual Studio 2013, gcc 4.8, clang), as well as the CMake build tool (at least version 3.1).
+To automatically format the Chuffed source code, the `clang-format` executable must be available.

 #### CMake & Co

+To initialize the CMake build environment, using `build` as the build directory, use the following command:

+    cmake -B build -S .

-To build the `fzn-chuffed` executable:
+To then build the `fzn-chuffed` executable run:

-    mkdir build
-    cd build
-    cmake ..
-    cmake --build .
+    cmake --build build

-To install `fzn-chuffed` run the following command in the build directory:
+To install `fzn-chuffed` run the following command:

-`cmake --build . --target install`.
+    cmake --build build --target install

 The installation directory can be chosen by appending `-DCMAKE_INSTALL_PREFIX=$LOCATION` with the chosen location to the initial CMake command.

 To build the C++ examples:

-    mkdir build
-    cd build
-    cmake ..
-    cmake --build . --target examples
+    cmake --build build --target examples

+To format the Chuffed source files

+    cmake --build build --target format

 ## Description